Overview

 Duties

-From early May to early October, volunteers of all ages and backgrounds from all over the world participate in ARCHELON’s sea turtle conservation program in Rethymno.
-The activities vary depending on the season (nesting season: mid-May through mid-August, hatching season: mid-July through late September) and include the following:
+From early May to the middle of October, volunteers of all ages and backgrounds from all over the world participate in ARCHELON’s sea turtle conservation program in Rethymno.
+The activities vary depending on the season (nesting season: mid-May through mid-August, hatching season: mid-July through late September) and include the following (attention, there may be modifications to the tasks depending on the needs of the project):

-- ‘Patrolling’ the beaches every day (Morning observation), during which loggerhead reproductive activity is recorded.
+- ‘Patrolling’ the beaches every day (Morning observation- average duration time 5:00-12:00), during which loggerhead reproductive activity is recorded.

-- ‘Patrolling’ the beaches every night (Night observation), including measuring and tagging the nesting females.
+- Night ‘Patrolling’ (Night observation - average duration time 22:00 - 4:00), including measuring and tagging the nesting females.

 - Protecting the nests in situ (with ‘fencing’) from both human activity and/or animal predation, and relocation of nests, when necessary.